 When we study the scriptures above, we see the characteristics of the law abolished or done away with are:

-In other words, the part of the book of the law abolished or done away with under the New Covenant was not good law.
+In other words, after careful study, the part of the Book of the Law of God that was abolished or done away with under the New Covenant was not good law.
 Therefore, it is very easy to prove from the Bible that God gave temporary laws.
 However, it is not as easy to prove from the Bible that God also gave Israel permanent laws.

 Most servants of God do not have a biblical mindset when it comes to the law of God in the Bible.
 However, it should be just the opposite when it comes to the laws of the God.
 A servant of God should have a biblical mindset when it comes to His law.
-You see it is easier for heaven and earth to pass away than for one stroke of the letter of the Law to fail.
-(Luke 16:17) In other words, it is not easy to abolish or do away with the book of the Law.
+You see it is easier for heaven and earth to pass away than for one stroke of the letter of God’s law to fail.
+(Luke 16:17) In other words, it is not easy to abolish or do away with the Book of the Law of God.